AguaClara/Coagulant_nanoparticle_attachment_rate_characterization-DEPRECATED/C-NARC Report.md

 align = "center"
 src= "https://github.com/AguaClara/Coagulant_nanoparticle_attachment_rate_characterization/blob/master/Images/E2ratevsturb.png?raw=true" >

 Figure 15: Shows the rate of head loss accumulation in each section of the flocculator at different turbidities for experiment 2.
-PS 0, 1 , 2, 3 show the trends for the results in the first, second, third, and fourth section of the flocculator, respectively.
+PS 0, 1, 2, and 3 show the trends for the results in the first, second, third, and fourth section of the flocculator, respectively.
 </div>

-Figure 15 shows that for each section of the flocculator, the rate of head loss accumulation increased as turbidity decreased which supports the team's hypothesis.
+Figure 15 shows that for each section of the flocculator, the rate of head loss accumulation increased as turbidity decreased, which supports the team's hypothesis.
 In contrast, the first section of the flocculator in Experiment 1 showed that decreasing turbidity decreased the rate of head loss accumulation.

-During Experiment 2, the team observed the clay settling in the main tubing after exiting the turbidimeter.
-This means that the water clay mixture entering the flocculator has a lower turbidity than that of the target turbidity.
+During Experiment 2, the team observed the clay settling in the main tubing after exiting the turbidimeter and before entering the flocculator.
+This meant that the water-clay mixture entering the flocculator had a turbidity lower than that of the set target turbidity measured by the turbidimeter.
 This could explain the discrepancies in the results between Experiment 1 and Experiment 2.

 For results of experiments run with the other iterations of experimental designs, refer to the manual.